Pushkar-Morankar/Migration_on_premise_data_warehouse_to_AWS/README.md

 - **Daily Updates**: Exports today’s sales data to CSV files, transferred to AWS S3, and processed via EMR.
 - **ETL Pipeline**: Transforms data into a Redshift star schema using PySpark on EMR for optimized analytics.
 - **Visualization**: Builds an interactive Power BI dashboard for real-time insights into sales trends and distributions.
+- **Visualization for Today's Data**: Builds an interactive Flask dashboard for real-time insights into sales data of today's sold items.

 ---